radams2000/Matlab_LTspice_Opt/README.md

 The software may be downloaded using the link here.

 Download the zip file, and unzip in a directory on your computer.
 Move all the Matlab ".m" files to a directory where you will run Matlab.
-Move the LTspice ".asc" files to a directory where you will store your schenatics.
+Move the LTspice ".asc" files to a directory where you will store your schematics.
 See the Readme.pdf file for detailed instruction on how to run the Matlab program.